Nantero1/ai-first-devops-toolkit/examples/README.md

-# AI-First DevOps Examples
+# AI-First Examples

-This directory contains comprehensive examples demonstrating AI-first DevOps principles and practices.
+This directory contains comprehensive examples demonstrating AI-first principles and practices.
 Each example is self-contained with its input, schema, and documentation.

 ## 📁 Organization